coala/documentation/Developers/Review.rst

 The review process for coala is as follows:

 1. Anyone can submit commits for review.
-There are submitted via Pull Requests on Github.
+These are submitted via Pull Requests on Github.
 2. After a Pull Request has been created, another developer shall be assigned to review the Pull Request.
 In order for this to be done properly,